curl/everything-curl/usingcurl-downloads.md

 second.
 The rate limit value can be given with a letter suffix using one of K, M and G for kilobytes, megabytes and gigabytes.

-To make curl not download data any faster than 200 kilobytes/per second:
+To make curl not download data any faster than 200 kilobytes per second:

     $ curl https://example.com/ --limit-rate 200K